Dissipative Quantum Vortices and Superradiant Scattering: Appendix: Numerical Methods

 \section{Appendix: Numerical Methods}

 In this Appendix we go through the main ideas behind the numerical work of the present article.
 The whole procedure can be divided into two steps: first solving for the modified (dissipative) background configuration of the condensed phase of the BEC and then solving for its elementary excitations.
+Our goal is to find stationary solutions to the associated time-independent differential equations.
+In particular, we investigate the possibility of superradiant scattering around quantized vortices in the frequency domain following the general idea typically applied to other systems~\cite{superreview}.
+Nevertheless, one could also study superradiance by determining the time evolution of an initial state (e.g.~using a Fourier split operator method, as in Ref.~\cite{patrick2021quantum}, or the truncated Wigner approximation~\cite{sinatra}).